The Owners-Only 401k Plan

 Unlike company-sponsored 401k plans, the individual or solo 401k plan does not need to perform discrimination testing of highly compensated employees (HCEs).
 More on that in a bit.

 Solo 401k plans are also very economical to administer, allow for attractive retirement savings for you and your spouse, and remain simple enough to avoid all the hassles of a full company-sponsored plan.
-A company-sponsored plan (in contrast to a solo 401k plan) will cost about $1,000 per year (as of November 2018, WCG (formerly Watson CPA Group) has 23 employees and our 401k plan with Sure401k, a sister business to SurePayroll, was about $1,100 annually).
+A company-sponsored plan (in contrast to a solo 401k plan) will cost about $1,000 per year (as of February 2020, WCG has 31 employees and our 401k plan with Sure401k, a sister company to SurePayroll, was about $1,100 annually).

 However, most solo 401k plans only charge for the commission or sales charge of the investments.
 For example, if you invest in A share mutual funds, there is a one-time sales load or commission of 5.75% (which might vary a bit between funds and fund classes).
 On that particular investment there are not any additional commissions, and the account fees are very small or non-existent.
 A shares (as opposed to C shares) are desirable for long-term investing since the commission paid is a one and done, and this cost is essentially amortized over several years.

 The only downside is you cannot have a solo 401k or an owners-only 401k if you have employees.
-Even one part-time admin might blow this up.
+Even one part-time admin might blow this up depending on their hours and years of service (see below).

 |Previous Article||Next Article|